Teachers follow these steps to assign subskills for students to work on in Accelerated Math Instructional Practice.

 If you started choosing assignments for this group before, and you didn't finish, after you select the students, you will see a message like the one below.
 Choose whether to continue working on the plan you started (with the skills you previously selected) or to start over.

-If you need to create new groups, select Manage Groups in the top right corner of the page.
+If you need to create new groups, select Manage Groups in the top right corner of the Select Skills to Practice page.
+(This button is not available if you have already chosen to plan for more than one class.)
 For more information, see Groups in Accelerated Math Instructional Practice.

-- Select the last drop-down list to choose the time period that you want to assign work for.
-You can choose one of the week-long time periods in the drop-down list, or you can choose Custom Dates.
+- Next, use the last link to select the timeframe that you want to assign work for.
+You can choose one of the week-long time periods in the drop-down list, or you can choose custom dates.

 If you choose Custom Dates, click in each field and type the start and end dates or choose them from the calendar.
 Custom date ranges can be up to 3 weeks long.
 When you're done, select Continue.